 Everyone’s different, but when you’re miserable anything is worth a try.

 Yes, I know that these things are creepy and take some practice.
-But my mom has been telling me that a neti pot will help my allergies for years.
+But my mom has been telling me that a neti pot was a great natural remedy for seasonal allergies for years.
 This year, I finally took my mom’s advice and flushed with a neti pot.

 Once I started using mine, I haven’t been able to stop.
 I seriously feel so much better after I use it because it washes out all the junk.